mikelee1313/SharePoint_Online_Dashboard/README.md

 - **Direct Query**: Not supported for Graph API reports (must use Import mode)
 - **Scheduled Refresh**: Publish to Power BI Service → Dataset Settings → Scheduled Refresh
 - Recommended refresh: **Daily at 6:00 AM** (Graph API data typically has 24–48 hour latency)
-- For near-real-time: combine with **SharePoint REST analytics** queries (queries 03–07) which have lower latency
+- For near-real-time: queries 03–07 call Graph API endpoints with ~1 hour latency and refresh more frequently than the usage reports

 ---